 So, to start off, grab all the knives that need sharpening and make sure they are nice and clean.
 Lay your sharpener out and decide which side you will use.
 Unless the edge needs completely redone and is chipped and ruined, don’t use coarse.
 Use medium if it’s in bad shape and fine in order to cure most your average levels of dullness.

 Put on enough of the sharpening fluid to give a thin layer on the entire side.
 Position your blade at around 20 degree angle with blade resting at the back of the stone.
-To get 20 degrees you should stack 2 quarters and rest the back of the blade against the quarters.
+To get 20 degrees you should stack two quarters and rest the back of the blade against the quarters.

 Next, slide the knife like you are slicing off a piece of the stone, maintaining the angle ensuring every inch of the blade slides along the stone.
 Like this:

-Do this about 3 times then repeat for the other side.
+Do this about three times then repeat for the other side.
 You will have to pull the knife towards you for this and it can be a bit more awkward for whatever side is your non-dominant hand but you’ll get the hang of it!
-If you are on the coarse or medium side, repeat the 3 swipes each side one more time and move down to the next level.
+If you are on the coarse or medium side, repeat the three swipes each side one more time and move down to the next level.
 If you are on fine, repeat until you are satisfied with the sharpness.
 That’s pretty much the gist of it.
 Just make sure to clean and wipe off the blades so you don’t get bits of steel in your next meal 🙂

 Maintenance and Honing